Multilingual Simplification of Medical Texts: Introduction

 \dataall{} enables systematic evaluations of medical text simplification models.
-Here we evaluate a range of large pre-trained language models, in both zero-shot and fine-tuned settings, on the task of text simplification across four languages.
-In addition to automatic evaluations, we report human assessments which cover simplicity, fluency and factuality \cite{devaraj-etal-2022-evaluating}.
-We also report the correlation between the automatic metrics and these human assessments, which we find to be mostly weak.
+Here we evaluate a range of large pre-trained language models in both zero-shot and fine-tuned settings on the task of text simplification across four languages.
+In addition to automatic evaluations, we report human assessments covering simplicity, fluency and factuality \cite{devaraj-etal-2022-evaluating}.
+We also report the correlation between automatic metrics and these human assessments, which we find to be mostly weak.
 Our results show that while pre-trained models are effective at simplification in English, their abilities degrade significantly on other languages, where they tend to introduce factuality errors.
-GPT-3 (zero-shot) yields outputs that are comparatively factually accurate, but which tend to be extractive and so not adequately simplified.
-Flan-T5 (zero-shot) degrade significantly in quality when simplifying to other languages, producing many factual and fluency errors.
+GPT-3 (davinci; zero-shot) yields outputs that are comparatively factually accurate, but which tend to be extractive and so not adequately simplified.
+Outputs from Flan-T5 (Base; zero-shot) significantly degrade in quality when targeting languages other than English, producing many factual and fluency errors.
 We also analyze the approach of translating English simplifications to other languages, which in many instances is able bypass these issues.

-We publicly release \dataall{}, model outputs, and all human judgments collected for this work.\footnote{\url{https://github.com/SebaJoe/MultiCochrane}} Our hope is that this dataset and our initial results motivate essential future work on multilingual medical text simplification to advance model performance across languages.
+We publicly release \dataall{}, model outputs, and all human judgments collected for this work (\url{https://github.com/SebaJoe/MultiCochrane}), hoping to motivate future work on multilingual medical text simplification to advance model performance across languages.